fa1zali/used_car_price_prediction_using_linear_and_lasso_regression/README.md

 ```
 streamlit run car_price_streamlit.py
 ```
+The app is deployed on streamlit.io.
+Use the following link to explore: [Used Car Price Prediction WebApp](https://fa1zali-used-car-webapp-car-price-streamlit-qqm121.streamlitapp.com/)

 ### Files used
 We used the following dataset available on Kaggle to work on this project: